 - Database access: The WordPress website databases can be accessed via phpMyAdmin.

 - Email service: DreamPress plans and the Shared Unlimited plan come with an email service, but the entry-level Shared Starter plan does not, and it is available as a paid add-on from DreamHost.

 - WordPress website management: The WordPress software can be set to update automatically, but plugins and themes must be updated by the customer by default.
 However, Jetpack can be used to enable automatic plugin updates.

 - Plugin restrictions: No plugins are banned, but some plugins are not recommended for use on the DreamPress plans.

 - Security measures: mod_security can be enabled for free, to provide extra site security on all plans.

-- Post-hack clean-up services: DreamShield is a paid add-on that will scan and remove malware and other issues from $3 per month.
-The DreamPress Plus and Pro plans include the Jetpack Professional plan, which provides access to the Jetpack support staff who will help you fix any issues on your site.
+- Post-hack clean-up services: DreamShield is a paid add-on that will scan and remove malware and other issues from $3 a month.
+The DreamPress Plus and Pro plans include the Jetpack Professional plan, which provides access to the Jetpack support staff, who will help you to fix any issues on your site.

 - Data center locations: You can choose between the two US data centers in Virginia and Oregon, and the CDN will distribute your content globally.